unitejs/cli/README.md

 ### unit
 This will run unit tests for the app and generate unit and coverage reports in the reports folder.

+### e2e-install
+This will install all the necessary components required for the e2e tests, it need only be run once.

+### e2e
+This will run e2e tests for the app and generate reports in the reports folder.

 ### serve
 This will serve the app for you to view in a browser.